ziaxgit/ziaxgit/README.md

 <h3 align="center">A software developer from London, UK</h3>

-- 🔭 I’m currently working on **building a bespoke iOS app for a restaurant using React Native and TypeScript**
+- 🔭 I’m currently working on **building a virtual exhibition platform using university and museums API, enabling users to curate personalized exhibitions**

 - 🌱 I’m currently learning **Next.js, MongoDB, AWS services and hosting**